 Use the card attachments to add ANYTHING you need to your contact.
 You can store proposals, decks, contracts, or any other relevant documents or pictures.
 You’ll be able to easily access the attachments from your Trello board on any device.
 It’s perfect for organizing all of your contact’s documents relating to a sale.

-Pro Tip: Enable the Google Drive or Dropbox Power-Ups to embed entire folders to your Trello cards, complete with document previews and notes about when they were last edited.
+Pro Tip: Enable the Google Drive Power-Up to embed entire folders to your Trello cards, complete with document previews and notes about when they were last edited.

 Email to Trello